sourcegraph/deploy-sourcegraph/docs/install.md

     "Message": "0/3 nodes are available: 1 Insufficient memory, 3 Insufficient cpu.",
    ```

-   That could indicate failing to specify `--machine-type=n1-standard-16`; Google's default is `n1-standard-1`,
+   That could indicate failing to specify `--machine-type=n1-standard-16`.
+Google's default is `n1-standard-1`;
-   which provides only single-CPU nodes, which are never able to satisfy requests for a 2-CPU node.
+   this provides only single-CPU nodes, which are never able to satisfy requests for a 2-CPU node.

 1. When the deployment completes, you need to make the main web server accessible over the network to external users.
 To
    do so, connect port 30080 (or the value of `httpNodePort` in the site config) on the nodes in the cluster to the